gura-lang/gura/README.md

         $ git clone https://github.com/gura-lang/gura.git --depth 1

-3. Run the following commands to build guest libraries and copy their dynamic libraries to a specified directory.
+3. Run the following commands that build guest libraries and copy their dynamic libraries to a specified directory.
    *You can skip this process if you just want to try Gura interpreter itself.*